 The U.S. Department of State funded Fulbright Student Program started in Mongolia in 1995 and the Government of Mongolia funded program started in 2011.
-Starting 2022, the two programs joined the selection supporting a total of 13-15 grantees each year.
+Starting 2022, the two programs joined the selection process and is supporting up to 15 grantees each year.

 Fulbright Student Program in Mongolia supports study in most fields of study but will give priority to candidates who plan to pursue studies in following fields:

 - Artificial Intelligence

 - Agricultural Studies

 Note: Priority fields of study are subject to change.

 Due to system differences between the two countries, the program does not support studies in medicine except Public Health and in law only LLM degree study is supported.

 To qualify for the Fulbright Student Program, applicants must meet following requirements:

 - Be a Mongolian citizen, currently living in Mongolia,